wuegaki/wuegaki.github.io/output.md

 #### Monographs

-- **Uegaki, Wataru**. under contract and in progress. *Question orientedness and the semantics of clausal complementation*.
+- **Uegaki, Wataru**. under contract and manuscript submitted. *Question orientedness and the semantics of clausal complementation*.
 Studies in Linguistics and Philosophy series, Springer.

 ### Published or accepted works